cockroachdb/docs/StyleGuide.md

   - Reference material where the Enterprise and non-Enterprise versions of a feature differ.
   - Demonstrating how to connect from an example application in each supported programming language (like Python, C++, Java, etc).

-To add tabs to your copy, you first define the tabset, then declare each tab's content:
+To add tabs to your copy, you first define the tabset for use later on the page, then you declare each tab's content within each tab.

 To define the tabset: